-It develops in 4 different stages in the body, speaking of the formation of the crystals to a full-blown episode of the disease.
-Below are the different stages of gout:
+It develops in 4 different stages in the body, from the formation of the crystals to a full-blown episode of the disease.
+Below are the various stages of gout:

 Asymptomatic hyperuricemia – As the name suggests, this stage shows no symptoms.
 But the uric acid levels keep increasing in the blood.
-With an increase in the uric acid levels, the simultaneous formation of uric acid crystals takes place.
-Which are ready to get deposited in the joints.
+This is because the simultaneous formation of uric acid crystals occurs with increased uric acid levels, which are ready to get deposited in the joints.

-An acute attack of gout – once the crystals form, they get ready to attack the joints, which mark the onset of gout.
-There is inflammation, along with severe pain, tenderness, and warmth in the affected area.
-The pain usually develops at night, and increases in the next 8 – 12 hours.
+An acute attack of gout – once the crystals form, they get ready to attack the joints, which marks the onset of gout.
+The affected area has inflammation and severe pain, tenderness, and warmth.
+The pain usually develops at night and increases in the next 8 – 12 hours.
 The pain and the symptoms should usually subside within a week to 10 days.
 Many individuals never experience a second attack; however, this is true only for some.
-Data suggests that 60% of individuals are more likely to experience a second attack within a span of 3 years.
+Data suggests that 60% of individuals are more likely to experience a second attack within three years.

-Interval gout – This signifies the time period between the attacks.
-After an attack, when the pain and other symptoms ease away, it is very much present and is not gone.
-The inflammation levels go down and the uric acid levels normalize to a certain extent.
+Interval gout – This signifies the period between the attacks.
+After an attack, when the pain and other symptoms ease, it is present and not gone.
+The inflammation levels go down, and the uric acid levels normalize to a certain extent.
 This further explains that it is the best time to prevent future attacks of gout through lifestyle changes and other remedies.
-Which can help you lead a normal life?
+Which can help you lead an everyday life?

-Chronic gout – The chronic form of it, occurs in individuals whose uric acid levels continue to remain on the higher side for several years together.
-There are frequent attacks and the pain, as well as other symptoms, worsen.
-As a result of this, the joints can get damaged, which can gradually affect the mobility of the individual.
+Chronic gout – The chronic form of it occurs in individuals whose uric acid levels remain on the higher side for several years together.
+As a result, there are frequent attacks, and the pain and other symptoms worsen.
+As a result, the joints can get damaged, gradually affecting the individual’s mobility.
 By following a proper treatment regime, one can prevent the development of this stage.